 Ready for lunch?
 Yada on Franklin is an excellent choice for a quick bite to eat before your next adventure.
-Pick up some sandwiches at the New York-style deli, and enjoy coffee, smoothies, and ice cream.
+Pick up some sandwiches at the New York-style deli, pasta or pizza, and enjoy coffee and smoothies.

 There’s a lot to choose from to fill your afternoon.
 If you want to hit the water, go paddling on the Cumberland River at Liberty Park or the Red River at Robert Clark Park.
 If you need to rent equipment, Run-A-Muck Outfitters has kayaks and canoes and also provides guided tours.

 If you’d rather stay on dry land, take advantage of the trails in the area.
 Start by exploring the Clarksville RiverWalk at McGregor Park, where you’ll find a 1.5-mile walking trail along the Cumberland River.
 Younger kids will enjoy the playgrounds, and the older ones have plenty of room to throw a Frisbee or football along one of the newer trail extensions.
 From the park, you can also take a casual stroll on the Upland Trail, an urban path that links the RiverWalk to downtown and Valleybrook Park, which features an overlook bridge.
 It’s an easy walk for all ages.